Aerosol: Definitions

 Aerosol is defined as a suspension system of solid or liquid particles in a gas.
 An aerosol includes both the particles and the suspending gas, which is usually air.
-Meteorologists usually refer them as particle matter - PM2.5 or PM10, depending on their size.
+Meteorologists and climatologists often refer to them as particle matter, while the classification in sizes ranges like PM2.5 or PM10, is useful in the field of atmospheric pollution as these size range play a role in ascertain the harmful effects in human health.
 Frederick G. Donnan presumably first used the term aerosol during World War I to describe an aero-solution, clouds of microscopic particles in air.
 This term developed analogously to the term hydrosol, a colloid system with water as the dispersed medium.
 Primary aerosols contain particles introduced directly into the gas; secondary aerosols form through gas-to-particle conversion.

 Key aerosol groups include sulfates, organic carbon, black carbon, nitrates, mineral dust, and sea salt, they usually clump together to form a complex mixture.
 Various types of aerosol, classified according to physical form and how they were generated, include dust, fume, mist, smoke and fog.

 There are several measures of aerosol concentration.
 Environmental science and environmental health often use the mass concentration (M), defined as the mass of particulate matter per unit volume, in units such as μg/m3.
 Also commonly used is the number concentration (N), the number of particles per unit volume, in units such as number per m3 or number per cm3.

 Particle size has a major influence on particle properties, and the aerosol particle radius or diameter (dp) is a key property used to characterise aerosols.